imathsoft/legendrefdnum/README.md

 ![\|q\|_{1, \rho}=\int\limits_{-1}^{1}\frac{|q(x)|}{\sqrt{1-x^{2}}}d x<\infty.](images/eq3.png)

 The module was developed based on the algorithm published in the article *Volodymyr L. Makarov, Denys V. Dragunov, Danyil V. Bohdan.
-Exponentially convergent numerical-analytical method for solving eigenvalue problems for singular differential operators.* A preprint of this article is availible from <http://arxiv.org/abs/1309.5795>.
+Exponentially convergent numerical-analytical method for solving eigenvalue problems for singular differential operators.* A preprint of this article is available from <http://arxiv.org/abs/1309.5795>.

 `legendrefdnum` comes extensively commented and with example code.
 You don't have to understand the FD-method to use `legendrefdnum`.